adrian-rosario/node-react-udemy/README.md

 ### 7. Cookie, Kubernetes Secret, JWT

-- session cookie is authored when a User is created, JSON web token value is written in the cookie
+- session cookie is authored when a User is created (`npm install cookie-session`, `npm install jsonwebtoken` and the `@types`), JSON web token value is written in the cookie
 - Kubernetes Secret is utilized for the JWT key

 ### 6. Password hashing